fspiga/qe-gpu/README.md

 support based on CUDA FORTRAN.
 This product has been made possible thanks to the effort of the [NVIDIA](http://www.nvidia.com/page/home.html) HPC Software and Benchmarks Group.
-This version is maintained by [Filippo Spiga](https://github.com/fspiga), contributions are encouraged.
-Partial support was provided by [E4 Computer Engineering SpA](https://www.e4company.com/en/) via the European PRACE Pre-Commercial Procurement project (Phase 3).
-To contribute please refer to the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)
+This version is maintained by [Filippo Spiga](https://github.com/fspiga), it is not aligned with main Quantum ESPRESSO development efforts.

 ### Requirements

-The [PGI](http://www.pgroup.com/products) compiler version 17.4 or above is required to use QE-GPU.
+The [PGI](http://www.pgroup.com/products) compiler version 19.4 or above is required to use QE-GPU.
-We suggest the latest community edition 17.10 (freely available from [PGI](http://www.pgroup.com/products/community.htm).
+We suggest the latest community edition 19.10 (freely available from [PGI](http://www.pgroup.com/products/community.htm).
 It containes CUDA SDK and pre-built Open MPI for parallel execution (check the [PGI Installation Guide](http://www.pgroup.com/doc/pgiinstall174.pdf) how to install it). **No other compilers are supported**